digibib/koha-docker/README.md

 ## Using the Koha Docker image

 This section assumes [some](https://www.docker.com/whatisdocker/) [understanding](https://docs.docker.com/introduction/understanding-docker/) [of Docker](http://www.dockerbook.com/), and a machine (virtual or physical) capable of running Docker.

+It also assumes basic understanding of [docker-compose](https://docs.docker.com/compose/) for docker automated setup, although not mandatory.

+Environments
+==

+This setup has three environments (set with KOHAENV variable)

+    build:   standard Koha setup and install (default)
+    patched: runtime build of debian packages from Koha git applying bugzilla and local patches
+    dev:     development setup of Koha from git

+Environment variables used in containers can be seen in `docker-compose/common.yml` along with defaults.

+Automated setup with docker-compose
+==

+We recommend setup with docker-compose and Makefile for simplest possible use.

+On Linux you would simply do `make provision` to setup system with docker-compose, docker and pulling docker images and setting up containers and data volumes.
+For overriding any variables, simply put them in a file:
+`docker-compose/.env`

+`make help` will give overview of make targets

+On osX or Windows you would need to install docker and docker-compose manually.

+NB: If not using Makefile, please note that some environment variables are needed (from docker-compose/docker-compose.env).
+These need to be sourced before using docker-compose manually if you use other env than default `build`

+Manual setup with docker
+==

 For mysql and apache to work properly in docker, you need to add some capabilities to the container: